 Let’s start with number 2.
 Have you recently spent a lot of time analysing a problem in the hope that you will, therefore, find a solution?
 I am sorry to report that in most cases, problem analysis leads to a well-defined problem.
 If you would like things to be a certain way, what would you notice if they were that way?
 Have you noticed these things happening now or in the past?
 If so, what was happening then, and can we do more of that?
 A simple, concise approach that leads to more of what you want.

-Once you have been trained in the Solution Focused approach, you will find numerous applications and occasions when a short conversation can be immensely useful simply by taking the principles outlined above.
+Once you have had Solution Focused Training, you will find numerous applications and occasions when a short conversation can be immensely useful simply by taking the principles outlined above.